-Beginning at 293B in Plato’s Euthydemus, Crito asks Socrates if Euthydemus was able to reveal anything to him yesterday at the Lyceum when they spoke in front a crowd of rowdy supporters of Euthydemus.
-Socrates exclaims that ‘of course!’ that Euthydemus had shown him things.
+Beginning at 293B in Plato’s Euthydemus, Crito asks Socrates if Euthydemus was able to reveal anything to him yesterday at the Lyceum when they spoke in front of a rowdy crowd of Euthydemus’s supporters.
+Socrates exclaims ‘of course!’
+Euthydemus had shown him things.
 What is it that Euthydemus has shown Socrates?

-Euthydemus asks Socrates whether he knows anything to which Socrates responds affirmatively -affirming that he has knowledge, even though elsewhere Socrates frequently claims that he knows nothing.
-In proceeding Euthydemus’s line of reasoning proceeds as follows: if you have knowledge, then you must have knowledge of something.
+Euthydemus asks Socrates whether he knows anything to which Socrates responds affirmatively -he possesses knowledge, even though elsewhere Socrates has frequently professed knowledge of nothing.
+Euthydemus’s line of reasoning proceeds as follows: if you have knowledge, then you must have knowledge of something.
 If you have the means of knowing something it is by the means of the soul, through which you know all things.
 Then if one knows anything, one must also know consequently know everything, since knowledge comes from within.
 One must have always known everything.
-Euthydemus’s argument makes learning impossible (recall Socrates claim that knowledge is recollection in the Phaedrus and the Meno –a happy medium between the claim that man knows everything and the claim that man knows nothing.
+Euthydemus’s argument makes learning impossible (recall Socrates claim that knowledge is recollection in the Phaedrus and in the Meno –a happy medium between the claim that man knows everything and that man knows nothing.
 In both cases knowledge is rendered meaningless).

 For this reading I used the Rosamond Kent Sprague translation as featured in the Hackett Classics Edition.